 With so many options, it might be tough to pick the best iPhone for you, especially as every generation comes with more than one version.
 As a general rule of thumb, every line comes with the following variation:

-Pro: As of the iPhone 11, a pro model is now available, which offers improved features such as more camera functions, better display and a different size
+Pro: As with the iPhone 12, a Pro model is now available, which offers improved features such as more camera functions, better display and a different size

 As mentioned, the easiest way to find a cheap iPhone is by going the refurbished route.
 Prices vary depending on the condition of the phone, as well as the model, but you can usually hope to save at least £50 off the very latest releases this way.

 The price of a refurbished iPhone is based on general demand as well.
-A refurbished iPhone 11, for example, will still be a long way from cheap, but an iPhone SE (first generation, not the 2020 model) which has now been officially replaced by a revamped version can go for less than £200.
+A refurbished iPhone 11, for example, will still be a long way from cheap, but an iPhone XR may well be available for around £350 - £150 off its original price.

 They certainly can be, so long as you manage your expectations.
 Older models have, obviously, been around for longer and are therefore less likely to be in anything like near mint condition.
 That said, shops and suppliers won’t resell a phone that doesn’t meet certain standards.
 That means you can usually expect perfectly good operating system performance but might need to accept some cosmetic wear and tear.

 You should also compare specifics.
-For example, do you want an iPhone SE simply to have the latest model or because you’re after the best camera?
-A refurb can save some money, but if you look closely at the specs, you may get equally as good camera performance out of an iPhone X, 8 or even 7.
+For example, do you want an iPhone 12 simply to have the latest model or because you’re after the best camera?
+A refurb can save some money, but if you look closely at the specs, you may get equally as good camera performance out of a previous iPhone.

 If you want a brand-new iPhone, you’ll likely be looking at a pay monthly contract.
 You can get iPhones on pay as you go, but again, this depends on the model.
 The iPhone 11, for example, may be difficult to find, and even more difficult to afford on a SIM-free deal.
 You can get refurbished phones on a pay monthly contract too.
-The following providers all offer a good selection of pay monthly iPhones, some going as far back as iPhone 6:
+The following providers all offer a good selection of pay monthly iPhones:

 As mentioned, the very latest iPhones may be difficult to find on a handset only deal.
 Most providers prefer to keep them on pay monthly, not least because, for most customers, an outlay of £700 – 1000 just isn’t realistic.
 Having said that, the following providers do offer SIM free iPhones: